 Vanguard Global Infrastructure Index Fund (ASX: VBLD)

 Vanguard Global Infrastructure Index Fund (ASX:VBLD) tracks the FTSE developed core infrastructure index.
-With a MER of .47%, the VBLD has aone year return of 5.45% as of March 2020.
+It has a MER of .47%.

 Vanguards Diversified fund ETFs in Australia

-One of Vanguards newer offering is its diversified funds.
+One of Vanguard’s newer offerings is its diversified funds.
 These are pretty awesome ETFs available to Australian investors on the ASX, and seek to provide an ETF product with a level of risk that suits a range of investment styles and needs.

 The following diversified fund ETFs offer a range of portfolio asset allocation between income assets (cash, fixed interest and bonds) and growth assets (Australian and Global stocks)